Dünyayı Kurtaran Adam

-Dünyayı Kurtaran Adam (English: The Man Who Saved the World) is a 1982 Turkish science fantasy martial arts superhero adventure film directed by Çetin Inanç, and starring actor/martial artist Cüneyt Arkın.
+Dünyayı Kurtaran Adam (English: The Man Who Saves The World) is a 1982 Turkish science fantasy martial arts superhero adventure film directed by Çetin İnanç, and starring actor/martial artist Cüneyt Arkın.
 It was first released in November 1982 by Anıt Ticaret in Turkey, and later in 2005 by BijouFlix Releasing in the United States.

 The film is popularly known abroad as Turkish Star Wars, due to its notorious unauthorized use of footage, music and sound effects from Star Wars and other science fiction films.
 The film, part of a wave of low-budget Turksploitation superhero films produced during the 1970s to early 1980s, combines science fiction themes with martial arts fantasy action, having more in common with 1970s Hong Kong martial arts films from Golden Harvest than with Star Wars.

-The film was panned by critics and was often considered to be the one of the worst films ever made.
+The film was panned by film critics and has often been considered to be one of the worst films ever made.

 Plot

-The film follows the adventures of Murat (Arkın) and Ali (Akkaya), whose spaceships crash on an alien desert planet following a battle, shown by using footage from Star Wars and newsreel clips of Soviet and American rocket launches.
+Murat and Ali crash land on an alien desert planet following a battle (shown by using footage from Star Wars and newsreel clips of Soviet and American rocket launches).
 While hiking across the desert, they speculate that the planet is inhabited only by women.
-Ali does his wolf-whistle, which he uses on attractive women.
-However, he blows the wrong whistle and they are attacked by skeletons on horseback, which they defeat in hand-to-hand combat.
+Ali uses his "irresistible" wolf-whistling to lure in the imagined women, attracting the attention of a group of skeletons on horseback, which they defeat in hand-to-hand combat.

-The main villain soon shows up and captures the heroes, bringing them to his gladiatorial arena so they can fight.
-The villain tells them he is actually from Earth and is a 1,000-year-old wizard.
-He tried to defeat Earth, but was always repelled by a "shield of concentrated human brain molecules" (depicted with footage of the Death Star).
-The only way he can bypass this impenetrable defense is to use a human brain against it.
+The Sorcerer appears and captures the heroes, bringing them to a gladiatorial arena.
+A robot resembling Robby the Robot is also shown.
+He tells them he is a 1,000-year-old wizard from Earth.
+He had tried to defeat Earth's forces but had been repelled by a "shield of concentrated human brain molecules" (depicted with footage of the Death Star).
+The only way he can bypass it is to use a human brain against it.

-The heroes escape and hide in a cave full of refugees who already fled the villain's tyrannical rule.
+The heroes escape and hide in a cave full of refugees who fled the Sorcerer's tyrannical rule.
 Murat develops a romantic connection with the only woman there (Uçar), who looks after the children.
 (The implied romance is shown through many long eye contacts and smiles from the girl, but nothing more.)
-Zombies of the dark lord attack the cave and turn several of the children into zombies, their blood used to renew the evil wizard's immortality.
-The three then flee the cave and find a local bar (footage of the Mos Eisley cantina lifted directly from Star Wars).
-The two men quickly get into a bar brawl, but the villain suddenly appears and captures them again.
+A group of Zombies and Mummies invade the cave and infect several children, their blood used to renew the Sorcerer's immortality.
+The three flee the cave and find a local bar (footage of the Mos Eisley cantina lifted directly from Star Wars).
+The two men get into a brawl, when the Sorcerer suddenly appears and captures them again.